Purple-Stock/new_lp/LLM_TXT_README.md

 ## 🔧 Customization

 ### Adding New Features
-When adding new features, update the `llm.txt` content:
+When adding new features, update the `llms.txt` content:

 ```typescript
 // Add to appropriate section